Trap–neuter–return: United States

 On January 29, 2019, the Hawaii Invasive Species Council adopted a resolution supporting the keeping of pet cats indoors and the use of peer-reviewed science in pursuing humane mitigation of the impacts of feral cats on wildlife and people.

 TNR of cats is illegal in Alaska, owing to a law against the release of cats into the wild, even if they were originally captured there.
-This has left trap-and-kill the only legal method of controlling the feral cat population there, however the law against TNR is not well enforced and there are proposals to exempt sterilized cats from the rules.
+This has left trap-and-kill the only legal method of controlling the feral cat population there; however, the law against TNR is not well enforced and there are proposals to exempt sterilized cats from the rules.

 Governments have been sued to try to block their TNR efforts.
-In December, 2010, an injunction was granted to prevent a planned TNR program of the City of Los Angeles until an environmental review was completed under the California Environmental Quality Act.
+In December 2010, an injunction was granted to prevent a planned TNR program of the City of Los Angeles until an environmental review was completed under the California Environmental Quality Act.
 The judge did not rule on any environmental issues, or prohibit other organizations from doing TNR in the city.

-Some caretakers have been prosecuted for taking care of feral cats.
-The perplexing issues of where a "feral" cat fits in local ordinance depends on the consideration as to whether they are pets or wildlife and whether they are "owned" or not.
-Many ordinances restrict feeding of wildlife (excluding birds).
-Then there are ordinances that restrict how many pets a person may own, and those that disallow free-roaming pets.
-In 2011, charges against Danni Joshua of Vandercook Lake, Michigan, for "allowing animals to run loose" were dismissed when she agreed to have her colony of 15–20 cats relocated.
-In 2012, 78-year-old Dawn Summers was sentenced to community service for 'hoarding"; she was feeding up to 27 community cats within a managed colony in a city-sanctioned program in Biloxi, Mississippi.
-Alley Cat Allies criticized the decision, stating that the community cats should not have been considered owned by the caregiver.
-The Virginia Supreme Court found a zoning ordinance too broad in 2013, when Henrico County charged Susan Mills for caring for feral cats, which the county said was not a permitted activity under the zoning.
-A circuit court judge had ordered her to stop feeding the cats, but that part of the decision was not enforceable.

-Opponents of feral cats have also been prosecuted for violating animal-protection laws by trying to harm or kill the animals.
-In 2007, Jim Stevenson stood trial for shooting a cat from a colony in Galveston County, Texas, which he reportedly did after observing the colony cats hunting endangered piping plovers in the area.
-The trial resulted in a hung jury because of a gap in the law stating that ownership of the animal had to be proven, an issue that has since been resolved.
-In December 2011, wildlife biologist Nico Dauphiné received a suspended sentence for attempting to kill feral cats with rat poison in Washington, DC.
+In December 2024, a California court ruled that San Diego Humane Society's alleged release of friendly stray cats to the outdoors was unlawful animal abandonment.
+San Diego Humane Society was expected to appeal.
+Also in Southern California, Orange County Animal Care ended its TNR program in 2020 following a threat of legal action under California Penal Code Section 597, which prohibits abandonment of animals.